DominicusBenacus/Behavioral-Cloning/writeup_template.md

 Non-trainable params: 0
 ____________________________________________________________________________________________________

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track to improve the driving behavior in these cases, I record more data in that region and record some recovery data as described inthe section of data augmentation.
+There were a few spots where the vehicle fell off the track to improve the driving behavior in these cases, I record more data in that region and record some recovery data as described inthe section of data augmentation. but it did not kept the car in the road.
+Because of this and the huge amount of data on this time point.
+I decided to reduce the complexity of the model to one I described int he next section.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes.
+The final model architecture consisted of a convolution neural network with the following layers and layer sizes.

+So this is the less complex model.
+I decrease the amount of conv layers and also the depth of filters becuae the data we used in P3 is not so comlicated.
+Further more the model use max pooling and a RELU activation function.

 Layer (type)                     Output Shape          Param #     Connected to
 ====================================================================================================